raysect/source/docs/source/demonstrations/prism.rst

 Dispersion through a Prism
 ==========================

 This demo demonstrates the dispersion of a white light source through a prism.
+Note, it may take a very long time to generate adequate samples for this demonstration.

 .. literalinclude:: ../../../demos/prism.py